touzet/pampa/README.md

 The first row of the file should contain column headings.

-For reference and guidance, sample peptide tables can be found in the 'Peptide_tables' directory.
+Sample peptide tables can be found in the 'Peptide_tables' folder.

-## Running the program without peptide tables
+## Running the program without peptide tables (-f, -E and -d options)

+## Resolution (-r)

-## Taxonomy
+## Taxonomy (-t)

+The program offers the optional possibility to add taxonomic information to the species identification.
+In this case, you should supply a taxonomy file.

-Taxonomy information should be provided in the form of a Tab-Separated Values (TSV) file comprising five columns: Taxid, Common name, Scientific name, Parent (taxid), and Rank (species, genus, etc.).
+The taxonomy should in the form of a Tab-Separated Values (TSV) file comprising five columns: Taxid, Common name, Scientific name, Parent (taxid), and Rank (species, genus, etc.).
 You can obtain this type of file directly from UniProt (https://www.uniprot.org/taxonomy) by following these steps:

   1. Use the search bar to find your desired clade, entering its common name, scientific name, or taxid.